Fair Value Measurement

 Level 1—Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Company has the ability to access.

 Level 2—Inputs to the valuation methodology include:

 If the asset or liability has a specified (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability.

 Level 3—Inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-The following is a description of the valuation methodologies used for assets and liabilities measured at fair value.
-There have been no changes in the methodologies used at September 30, 2022, and December 31, 2021.
+Following is a description of the valuation methodologies used for assets and liabilities measured at fair value.
+There have been no changes in the methodologies used at June 30, 2020 and 2019, and December 31, 2019.

 Money market funds are classified within level 1 of the fair value hierarchy because they are valued using quoted market prices.

 Trade-in guarantee liability is classified within level 3 of the fair value hierarchy because the fair value measurement is based on inputs that are not observable in the market, including the probability and timing of a customer upgrading to a new device and the value of the upgraded device.